sourcebroker/imageopt/Readme.md

 Install the extension using composer ``composer require sourcebroker/imageopt``

-Configure "_cli_lowlevel" and "_cli_scheduler" user to have access to all filemuonts.
+Configure "_cli_lowlevel" and "_cli_scheduler" user to have access to all filemounts.

 ### Usage

-1) Direct cli call:
+1) Direct cli call.
+Good for firt time to optimize all existing images at once.
    `` php ./typo3/cli_dispatch.phpsh extbase imageopt:optimizefalprocessedimages``

-2) Or better create extbase scheduler job in TYPO3 backend to run task regularly.
+   or with ext:typo3_console
+   `` php typo3cms imageopt:optimizefalprocessedimages``

+2) For all images which will be processed .

 ### Configuration